rabbitmq/rabbitmq-website/site/streams.md

 ## <a id="resource-use" class="anchor" href="#resource-use">Resource Use</a>

-Stream queues are typically more light-weight than mirrored and quorum queues.
+Streams are typically more light-weight than mirrored and quorum queues.

 All data is stored on disk with only unwritten data stored in memory.